How to Scale Apps in App Platform

 update_resp = client.apps.update(id="bb245ba", body=req)

-Configure Autoscaling for an App using the Control Panel
+Configure Autoscaling for an App Using the Control Panel

-Once you have configured the autoscaling parameters, click Save.
+When finished, click Save.
 This automatically triggers a redeployment if necessary.